simplex-chat/simplex-chat/blog/20220112-simplex-chat-v1-released.md

 SimpleX Chat v1 now uses:

 - double-ratchet E2E encryption using AES-256-GCM cipher with X3DH key exchange using 2 ephemeral Curve448 keys to derive secrets for ratchet initialization.
 These keys and secrets are separate for each contact, group membership and file transfer.
-- in addition to double ratchet, there is a separate E2E encryption in each message queue with DH key exchange using Curve25519 and NaCl crypto-box - seperate E2E encryption has been added to avoid having any cipher-text in common between message queues withing a single contact (to prevent traffic correlation).
+- in addition to double ratchet, there is a separate E2E encryption in each message queue with DH key exchange using Curve25519 and NaCl crypto-box - separate E2E encryption has been added to avoid having any cipher-text in common between message queues withing a single contact (to prevent traffic correlation).
 - additional encryption of messages delivered from servers to recipients, also using Curve25519 DH exchange and NaCl crypto-box - to avoid shared cipher-text in sent and received traffic (also to prevent traffic correlation).

 ### Improved user and server authentication and transport